 The first destination to launch Purposeful Trips was India in November 2017.
-Our exclusive Curio Trips itinerary starts at the palaces and temples of Rajasthan, ticks the Taj Mahal off your travel bucket list, and ends in the backwaters and beaches of Kerala for some much needed rest and relaxation, and reflection time.
+Our exclusive Curio Trips itinerary starts at the palaces and temples of Rajasthan, ticks the Taj Mahal off your travel bucket list, and ends in the backwaters and beaches of Kerala for some much needed rest, relaxation and reflection time.